Doane Tulugaq Avery

 Doane Tulugaq Avery (born 1979) is a Los Angeles-based Iñupiaq filmmaker.
 Her films address the "cultural, social and familial narratives with interest in how the feminine, queer and Indigenous representations expand dialogue in social and political conversation."

 Early life and education

 Avery grew up in the Pacific Northwest.
-She received a Bachelor of Arts degree in Museum Studies from the Institute of American Indian Arts in 2009.
+She received a Bachelor of Arts degree in museum studies from the Institute of American Indian Arts in 2009.
 She later went on to complete her graduate MFA work in 2016 at the California Institute of the Arts where she created as her thesis film Polar Sun, combining traditional Iñupiaq tales about the northern lights with family dramas shot in a muted color palette.
-The film screened in several venues including the at the Winnipeg Film Group.
+The film screened in several venues including at the Winnipeg Film Group.
 Following her education, she worked in the non-profit sector, including at the Santa Fe Art Institute.

 Work

 Avery's 2018 film Gently, Jennifer, is a coming-of-age story of two girls in the 1980s; she received the Jane Glassco Award for Emerging Talent from the C.J.
 Foundation and ImagineNative to produce the film.
 The stories she develops in her films are centered on feminine, queer and Indigenous character-driven narratives.
 Her work has screened internationally at numerous film festivals, including the Seattle Queer Film Festival, the Oaxaca Film Festival (Mexico), Outfest, Māoriland Film Festival (New Zealand), among others.
 Her film, Mama Dragon explores the story of a queer 40-year old ex-Mormon.
 Avery has said of her work, "I find that if I allow myself to explore the in-between spaces, it’s a place of natural curiosity and empathy."